 Informatics fellows are encouraged to seek formal certification as Certified Imaging Informatics Professionals (CIIPs).
 After successfully completing the Radiology Informatics Fellowship at Mayo Clinic, you are eligible to take the Imaging Informatics Professional (IIP) Certification Exam offered by the American Board of Imaging Informatics (ABII).

 The Radiology Informatics Fellowship at Mayo Clinic in Rochester, Minnesota, began in 2000.
-We anticipate that one trainee will complete this program annually.
+One trainee completes this program annually.